executors/executors/explanatory.md

 primitives of full-fledged `std::future` objects.
 We envision that a separate effort will propose a `Future` concept which would introduce requirements for these user-defined `std::future`-like types.

+## Error Handling

+Our proposal prescribes no mechanism for execution functions to communicate exceptional behavior back to their clients.
+For our purposes, exceptional behavior includes exceptions thrown by the callable functions invoked by execution agents and failures to create those execution agents due to resource exhaustion.
+In most cases, resource exhaustion can be reported immediately similar to `std::async`'s behavior.
+Reporting exceptions encountered by execution agents can also be generalized from `std::async`.
+We envision that asynchronous two-way functions will report errors through an exceptional future object, and synchronous two-way functions will simply throw any exceptions they encounter as normal.
+However, it is not clear what mechanism, if any, one-way execution functions should use for error reporting.

 ## Additional Thread Pool Types